jessgabriella93/IPO-Investment-Analysis/README.md

 ## IPO Investment Analysis

 This project applies machine learning to predict whether an IPO (Initial Public Offering) is a **good or bad investment**.
-Using company financials, IPO details, CEO attributes, and sector/industry indicators, the model evaluates post-IPO performance to guide investment decisions.
+Using the S&P 500 as the benchmark, IPO details, CEO attributes, and sector/industry indicators, the model evaluates post-IPO performance to guide investment decisions.

 ## Process